Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 *Removing accounts:* defining a JID's password to be `None` or empty string causes the account to be deleted when the role is run.

+## Conference support

+Setting the variable `xmpp.conference.enabled` to True enables the MUC (multi-user-conference) feature.
+The variable `xmpp.conference.subdomain` controls the subdomain used to name the MUC endpoint (it defaults to `conference`).
+Each one of your virtual hosts (derived from the `ssl` variable) will gain a conference endpoint named after the subdomain.

+You need a DNS entry for the subdomain (`conference.example.com`) if you want people from other XMPP servers to join your conferences.
+It should probably be a CNAME DNS entry pointing to your XMPP server's A record.
+See below in the *DNS notes* section.

+The variable `xmpp.conference.creators` can be set to "everyone" if you would like anyone to create conference rooms, "admins" if you would like only the server administrators to create conference rooms, and "local" if you'd like only people with JIDs on your server to create conference rooms.

 ## Prerequisites

 ### Firewall notes